hahamyt/ISTD/README.md

 ## ISTD: Infrared Small Target Detection

-Code for the submitted manuscript entitled "Robust and Fast Infrared Small Target Detection based on Pareto Frontier Optimization" (Under Review).
+Code for the submitted manuscript entitled "Robust and Fast Infrared Small Target Detection based on Pareto Frontier Optimization".

 ### Data illustration
 Some representative test data is illustrated as: